dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

 At this stage, you should see logs being ingested in Dynatrace as they're written to Amazon S3.

-You can explore logs using the Dynatrace [Logs and events viewer](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-management-and-analytics/lma-analysis/logs-and-events).
-You can also create metrics and alerts based on ingested logs (see [Log metrics](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-management-and-analytics/lma-analysis/lma-log-metrics) and [Log events](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-management-and-analytics/lma-analysis/lma-log-events) documentation).
+You can explore logs using the Dynatrace [Logs and events viewer](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-management-and-analytics/lma-analysis/logs-and-events), as well as create metrics and alerts based on ingested logs (see [Log metrics](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-management-and-analytics/lma-analysis/lma-log-metrics) and [Log events](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-management-and-analytics/lma-analysis/lma-log-events) documentation).

-You can also perform deep log analysis with [Dynatrace Notebooks](https://docs.dynatrace.com/docs/observe-and-explore/notebook) and [Dynatrace Query Langage (DQL)]((https://docs.dynatrace.com/docs/platform/grail/dynatrace-query-language/dql-guide)).
-See some example DQL queries below:
+You can also perform deep log analysis with [Dynatrace Notebooks](https://docs.dynatrace.com/docs/observe-and-explore/notebook).
+See some example Dynatrace Query Language (DQL) queries below:

 #### Query AWS CloudTrail logs: